RedHatInsights/cloud-services-config/README.md

 #### app_id.frontend.reload

+If your app will be located under some other app, but isn't managed by that app, you can use this property to override the automatic generation of the URL.
-This property is almost never needed, and will likely be deprecated.
-This property is commonly used for Settings apps, and tells Chrome where to navigate on reload.
+This property is commonly used for Settings apps, and tells Chrome's navigation the actual URL of your app.

 #### app_id.frontend.suppress_id

-This property is almost never needed, and will likely be deprecated.
 This property is used if the app isn't a real app on disk, and only exists for navigation purposes.
 This removes the app ID on the frontend so that the nav bar works as expected.

 ### Other Optional Properties